Close×

 Bas-Saint-Laurent

-Accompanied travel is our turnkey package.
-You choose your destination and we take care of the rest!
-Itineraries, accommodation, meals, support on the road - everything is planned, and all you have to do is ride.
-And best of all, you can ride at your own pace, starting at your own convenience.
-Our guide is there for you every step of the way, making sure your cycling days run smoothly.
+Our Guided Tour package is our all-inclusive option.
+You choose your destination, and we take care of the rest!
+Itineraries, accommodations, meals, and roadside support—everything is planned out, so all you have to do is ride.
+Best of all, you can ride at your own pace and set off whenever you like.
+Our guide is there for you throughout the trip and will ensure that your days on the bike go perfectly.

 Duration: 7 days and 6 nights